 Coral colonies were cultured in the experimental mesocosm at the National Oceanography Centre, Southampton, UK which is described in detail in D’Angelo and Wiedenmann (2012).
 Temperature (~27 ℃) and salinity (~33psu) were maintained at constant levels and a 12-hour light/dark cycle at a surface light intensity of ~125μmol m-2 s-1 was provided by metal halide lamps (Aqualine 10000, Aqua Medic, Germany).
 Each experiment used genetically identical replicate colonies (~20-25 mm) from a single parent colony of A. polystoma attached to ceramic tiles using epoxy resin.
 Following fragmentation, corals were allowed to recover for >3 weeks before being exposed to four dissolved inorganic nutrient treatments that were previously used to simulate nutrient replete and strongly nutrient limited conditions as well as skewed N:P stoichiometry (Rosset et al., 2017).
-Specifically, the long-term nutrient regimes in the different experimental system were: high nitrate: high phosphate (HNHP, NO3- ~11μM, PO43- ~ 2μM, N:P ~5.6), high nitrate: low phosphate (HNLP, NO3- ~80μM, PO43- >0.1 μM, N:P ~800), low nitrate: high phosphate (LNHP, NO3-~0.2μM, PO43- ~5.5μM, N:P>0.1) and low nitrate: low phosphate (LNLP, NO3- <0.1μM, PO43-<0.1μM;N:P~1).
+Specifically, the long-term nutrient regimes over the duration of the experiment in the different experimental system were: high nitrate: high phosphate (HNHP, NO3- ~ 4.5 μM, PO43- ~ 0.6 μM, N:P ~8:1), high nitrate: low phosphate (HNLP, NO3- ~0.073 mM, PO43- not detectable (method detection limit = 0.21 µM), low nitrate: high phosphate (LNHP, NO3- ~0.06 μM, PO43- ~5.7 μM, N:P ~0.01) and low nitrate: low phosphate (LNLP, NO3- not detectable, PO43- not detectable).

 The terms ‘high’ and ‘low’ describe the relative concentrations of NO3- and PO43- in our treatments as detailed in Rosset et al. (2017).
-(Kleypas, Mcmanus and Menez, 1999; Szmant, 2002)The nitrogen and phosphorus concentrations of the HNHP treatment are in the high range of those found on coral reefs at a global scale including reefs thriving at upwelling sites (Aston et al., 2019; Kleypas, McManus and Menez, 1999, Szmant, 2002).
+The N and P concentrations of our HNHP treatment are similar to those found on high nutrient reef environments such as the Galápagos Islands and off the Brazilian coast or in reefs subject to internal wave-driven upwelling (Kleypas, Mcmanus and Menez, 1999; Szmant, 2002).
+Meanwhile, the respective N and P concentrations of the HNLP and LNHP treatments exceed levels observed on unpolluted reefs.
 The experiment was repeated three times.
 Corals were not fed during the experiments.
 Nutrient concentrations were adjusted by the addition of NaNO3 and NaPO43- solutions if required, ammonium levels in these systems are constantly low (Wiedenmann et al., 2013).
 Nitrate in the LNLP conditions was removed continuously from the systems by use of Nitrate reactors (Aqua Medic, Germany).
 Phosphate in the HNLP treatments was removed by filtering the water through RowaPhos Matrix (D-D The Aquarium Solution Ltd, UK).
 Nutrient concentrations were monitored weekly using the colourimetric detection methods with HACH DR900 Colourimeter (Hach, USA) described in detail in Rosset et al. (2017).
 The positions of corals were regularly alternated in the tanks to minimise any random effects due to light and/or water flow.

 Measuring skeletal growth, photosynthetic efficiency, zooxanthellae density and bleaching